an ancient holy place

 In 1971 the chapel was declared redundant and was sold to Bredbury and Romiley Urban District Council for community use.
 Following further restoration in 1973 and local government reorganisation it passed to Stockport Metropolitan Borough Council and over the years more restoration of the chapel has taken place.

-Burials – Most of the recorded burials in the Chapel and the surrounding Chapel yard date from the 18th and 19th centuries, but there are probably many older burials which were not recorded.
-The most privileged position for burial was with the church and close to the alter; only the wealthier families could afford these favoured plots.”
+Burials – Most of the recorded burials in the Chapel and the surrounding Chapel yard date from the 18th and 19th centuries, but there are probably many older burials that were not recorded.
+The most privileged position for burial was with the church and close to the altar; only the wealthier families could afford these favoured plots.”

 The name Chadkirk means the ‘Church of Chad’ and might be the ‘Cedde’ mentioned in the Domesday book of 1086.

 Chadkirk is situated in Romiley, near to Marple in Stockport, Cheshire.